cemalialtuntas/NearRealTimeGNSSIR/README.md

 # NearRealTimeGNSSIR

 NearRealTimeGNSSIR is an open-source project dedicated to the development of a Near Real-Time GNSS Interferometric Reflectometry (GNSS-IR) software.
-This tool aims to harness the potential of GNSS-IR technology to extract critical environmental parameters, such as sea level, snow depth, soil moisture, in near real time.
+This tool aims to utilize the potential of GNSS-IR technology to extract critical environmental parameters, such as sea level, snow depth, soil moisture, in near real time.
 By using GNSS signal-to-noise ratio data, we aim to facilitate efficient and timely environmental monitoring, supporting scientific research and practical applications.

 ## Features